Coworth Park Hotel: History

 Coworth House continued with Lord Derby until his death in 1948.
 It then became the home of his widow, Alice Stanley, Countess of Derby, the youngest daughter of the 7th Duke of Manchester, and a lady-in-waiting to her friend, Alexandra of Denmark.
 Lady Derby died there 24 July 1957, aged ninety-four.
 A month later her former home was advertised for sale in The Times; and at this or a subsequent date was converted to use as a Roman Catholic convent school.
 The entrepreneur Harold Bamberg converted the house to multi-occupation use as offices.
 Bamberg was a director of the travel agency Sir Henry Simpson Lunn Limited (later to become Lunn Poly travel, then part of Thomson Holidays) and chairman of British Eagle Airways.
 During the 1970s James and Veronica Welch trained thoroughbred racehorses from the rented Victorian stables.

 In the mid-1980s, Coworth Park was acquired by Galen Weston, owner of Selfridges and Fortnum & Mason, who developed the property's first polo field.
 Coworth Park was purchased by the Dorchester Collection, owned by the Brunei Investment Agency (BIA), in 2001.
 Dorchester closed the establishment in 2008 for several years to refurbish the original Coworth House and surrounding buildings, and create a five-star resort.
 Coworth Park reopened and began operating on 25 September 2010.
-The official launch was held in April 2011 and was attended by Prince Azim of Brunei.
+The official launch was held in April 2011 and was attended by Prince Abdul Azim of Brunei.